How To Ease Your Family’s Dental Anxiety

 Adults and teens often have some of the same fears about going to the dentist.
 Prevention and past experience are also important elements when addressing adult anxiety about the dentist.
 Brush and floss regularly, and avoid sugary foods and drinks.
 Make sure the dentist has as little as possible to do during the visit!

-Additionally, if you’re avoiding the dentist because of a prior dental experience, study up on how dentistry has advanced since you last visited.
+Additionally, if you’re avoiding the dentist because of a prior dental experience, study how dentistry has advanced since you last visited.
 With tool innovations and new technologies making an appointment virtually painless, it’s time to experience what the dentists of today can offer.

 If your dental anxiety is triggered when your child visits the dentist, consider having a grandparent or friend take your child to their dental appointment.
 Your child won’t see you have a negative reaction to the dentist.
 This will keep their experience positive, upbeat, and, most of all, personal.

-A positive, comfortable relationship with your dentist or your child’s dentist is extremely important to easing dental anxiety.
+A positive, comfortable relationship with your dentist or your child’s dentist is extremely important to ease dental anxiety.
 Anxiety at any age can be eased when you’re comfortable with those who are taking care of your teeth.